sintimmisa/Ecmmence-Website-V2/readme.md

-#This is a modified version of the earlier assignment
+#This is a modified version of the earlier assignment at https://github.com/sintimmisa/Ecommerce-Website

 Objective
 Build a simple ecommerce website

 Instructions